iainbryson/iainbryson.github.io/_posts/2015-03-21-expense-visualization.md

     };
 ```

-In the end though, the right design would be to save all geometry setting for the resize function, and make all visual elements rendered before `resize()` be invisible in the initial setup.
+In the end though, the right design would be to save all geometry setting for the resize function, and make all visual elements rendered before `resize()` be invisible in the initial setup and simply avoid setting any of the geometric attributes upon creation.

 #### Nuances